mikebronner/credo/README.md

 ### Groups / Organizations / Political Parties
 - do not support groups or organizations that compromise any of these principles
 - do not support groups that garner support through compromise
+- do not cast your support along party lines
 - support individuals that uphold these principles

 ### Notes to be organized